What is Incredible Edible Lambeth?

 Like most London boroughs, Lambeth is a series of interconnecting villages.
 Those villages are full of people growing and producing food (over 200 growing projects and counting).
 They are also full of people who suffer food poverty and ill health.
 Lambeth is a diverse borough offering a rich food heritage.

-IEL was founded in 2010 and is now a Community Interest Company (CIC) with an experienced team of seven directors and a wide network of volunteers and supporters.
+IEL was founded in 2010 and is now a Community Interest Company (CIC) with an experienced team of five directors and a wide network of volunteers and supporters.

 What are our aims?